LaravelDaily/laravel-invoices/README.md

 ```

 ## Available Methods
-Almost every configuration values can be overrided dinamically by methods.
+Almost every configuration value can be overrided dinamically by methods.

 ## Invoice
 #### General